Old Dominion vs. Charlotte NCAA Football Odds, Plays and Insights | November 27, 2021

 Old Dominion Stats and Trends

-- In Old Dominion's 11 games this season, it has seven wins against the spread.
+- Old Dominion has played 11 games, with seven wins against the spread.

-- The Monarchs have been favored by 9.5 points or more once this season and covered the spread.

-- Old Dominion's games this year have hit the over in 36.4% of its opportunities (four times in 11 games with a set point total).

-- Old Dominion is 3-0 against the spread and 2-1 overall this season when the team scores more than 32 points.
+- Old Dominion is 3-0 against the spread and 2-1 overall this season when the team records more than 32.0 points.

-- Old Dominion is 2-0 against the spread and 2-0 overall when the team churns out more than 467.4 yards.
+- In games that Old Dominion picks up more than 467.4 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Monarchs have turned the ball over 19 times this season, seven more turnovers than the 49ers have forced (12).

 - Find the latest spread and moneyline odds for Old Dominion at SISportsbook.